xtendui/xtendui/src/gatsby/markdown/hidden/tests/index.md

 Test overlay open on mobile > resize desktop is disabled.

-Test overlay open nested should close one by one clicking on close.
+Test overlay open nested should close one by one clicking outside.

 <demo>
   <demovanilla src="vanilla/components/core/slider/matches">